mbourque/creo_nc_tools/README.md

 You can find these machines in **\Workcells**

 To use, define the machine assembly in the Machine Assembly tab of the Workcell Setup dialog box.
 Then right-click the operation or step in the Model Tree and click Machine Play.
 Use the optional config option **PRO_MF_WORKCELL_DIR** to specify the full path to the machine assembly.
 Or, copy the machine assembly into your working directory.
+Click [here](https://support.ptc.com/appserver/wcms/standards/ssl/freefull_cskdb.jsp?im_dbkey=98152) more information on setting up Machine Play.

 # Usage